vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 4. The outline for each one of these teams can be found in the Teams Folder of this section.

+5. To join the Dev Team, developers should look in [Section 4](#4-new-team-members) of this document.

 ## 2. Development Processes

 ### 2.1 Project Conception